Smith College Presidents

 In the area of capital planning, a number of major building projects came to fruition during Christ's tenure: the renovation and expansion of the Brown Fine Arts Center; a dramatic new campus center; a renovated Lyman Conservatory; the impressive Olin Fitness Center; new homes for the Poetry Center and the Mwangi Cultural Center; the renovation of Lilly Hall, home of the college's School for Social Work; and the construction of Conway House, an apartment building for Ada Comstock Scholars with children.
 Ford Hall, a state-of-the-art, sustainably designed classroom and laboratory facility named in recognition of its lead donor, the Ford Motor Company Fund, opened in fall 2009; it serves as home to the college’s pioneering Picker Engineering Program as well as the departments of molecular biology, chemistry, biochemistry and computer science.
 Under Christ’s leadership, Smith made significant commitments to environmental sustainability in its curriculum and campus operations, including the construction of a co-generation facility for power and heat and the dedication of the MacLeish Field Station, a 200-acre woodland tract in Whately, Mass., for environmental education and research.

-Smith’s 11th president, Kathleen McCartney, took office following Christ’s retirement in 2013.
-McCartney, former dean of the Harvard Graduate School of Education, is an internationally recognized authority on child development and early education.
-The first in her family to go to college, she graduated from Tufts with a degree in psychology, later receiving a master’s and Ph.D. from Yale.
-During her tenure at HGSE, she led a 25 percent growth in HGSE’s faculty, doubled the school’s financial aid for master’s students, and dramatically increased fellowship support for doctoral students.
+Smith’s 11th president, Kathleen McCartney, took office in 2013.
+McCartney, former dean of the Harvard Graduate School of Education (HGSE), is an internationally recognized authority on child development and early education.
+The first in her family to go to college, she graduated summa cum laude from Tufts University with a bachelor of science in psychology, and later earned a doctorate in psychology from Yale University.
+A signature accomplishment of her tenure at HGSE was the creation of a three-year doctorate in educational leadership developed in collaboration with the Harvard Business School and the Kennedy School of Government.